Sofie Hagen: Biography

 In 2019, Hagen took the fourth solo show The Bumswing to the Edinburgh Festival Fringe.
 The List wrote "everything has a purpose in this beautifully created narrative with an apparently deliciously unreliable narrator." about the show, which Hagen described as being " about memory and swings specifically for bums".

 In 2019, Hagen had a debut book Happy Fat – Taking Up Space in a World That Wants to Shrink You published by 4th Estate.
 The book is described as "part memoir, part social commentary, Happy Fat is a funny, angry and impassioned look at how taking up space can be radical, emboldening and life-changing."

-Since 2020, Hagen has co-hosted the BBC Sounds true crime podcast Bad People with psychologist and popular science writer Julia Shaw.
+From 2020-2023 Hagen co-hosted a BBC Sounds true crime podcast Bad People with psychologist and popular science writer Julia Shaw.

+In their second book, Will I Ever Have Sex Again?, Hagen discusses being celibate for several years after experiencing rejection, humiliation, and sexual assault.
+The book was published by Blink in May 2024.

+In December 2024, Hagen moved back to Denmark.

 Personal life

-Hagen says she is (or “identifies as”) bisexual and nonbinary, stating "My pronouns are whatever.
+Hagen is bisexual and nonbinary, stating "My pronouns are whatever.
 She/they/he, whatever you want."